-At this point you might be thinking, “Is there any aspect of life that doesn’t depend on your credit score?”
+At this point, you might be thinking, “Is there any aspect of life that doesn’t depend on your credit score?”
 Well, that’s why it’s so important to get yours back on track if it’s looking a bit rough.
 If you’re sorting utilities out by yourself, certain utility companies may take a look at your credit history.
 Just like a bank or a landlord, they want to ensure that you can make regular repayments.
-If you’ve got a history of defaulting or making late payments, they might require you to make an upfront deposit to accommodate the risk they’re taking.
+A history of defaulting or making late payments may result in utility companies requiring you to make an upfront deposit.
+This is to accommodate the risk they’re taking.

 6. Better insurance rates

-No one likes to think about bad things happening.
-If the worst happens, the classic attitude of “She’ll be right, mate” won’t quite cut it, which is why insurance is so important.
-Everyone knows that having the different aspects of your life insured can save you a great deal of heartache down the road, but it doesn’t make the bills any easier to swallow in the meantime.
+Insurance is an integral part of Australians’ lives, from car to home, pet, contents and more.
+Insurance can be a lifeline if an accident happens, but it doesn’t make the recurring payments any easier to swallow in the meantime.
 To get that peace of mind without burning a hole in your wallet, you’ll need to get the best possible deal for your insurance.
-Surprise, surprise, your credit score comes into play here as well.
+Your credit score comes into play here as well.

 Simply put, people with high credit scores are more likely to be offered lower rates on their insurance.
 Insurance companies are all about measuring risk.
 While they won’t reject you just for having a poor credit history, you might find that the prices are quite steep.
 Repair that credit score and watch those costs drop, all while protecting your future.

 Don’t have a perfect credit score, but need a quick cash injection?